Next Swearing-In Ceremony: June 21, 2022, Washington, DC

 - Access to the Court’s library, which contains over 600,000 print volumes, 200,000 microforms, and a wide variety of electronic resources.

 - The Georgetown Law celebration, which takes place in the main courtroom before the entire bench and is followed by a reception.
 It’s not uncommon for a Justice or two to make an appearance at the reception, take photographs, and offer their congratulations!

 - Submit the online Form of Intent to hold a place on the list.

-- Obtain a certificate form the clerk, presiding judge, or other authorized official of the highest court where licensed to practice evidencing the fact that you have been a member in good standing of the Bar for at least 3 years.
+- Obtain a certificate from the clerk, presiding judge, or other authorized official of the highest Court where licensed to practice evidencing the fact that you have been a member in good standing of the Bar for at least 3 years.

-- MAIL a $200 check made payable to the “Supreme Court of the United States”, you application, and supporting documentation to:
+- MAIL a $200 check made payable to the “Supreme Court of the United States”, your application, and supporting documentation to:

 Georgetown University Law Center

 Attention: Kelsey L. Jarrett